DriNeo/Desktop-dotfiles/README.md

 - Add bspwm and tint2 in startup menu in "session and startup".
 Alternatively add just bspwm in startup menu and uncomment tint2 line in bspwm/bspwmrc

+- Set the workspaces names in the Xfce workspace menu.